 The Key Functions of Freight Carriers

 Freight carriers are essential in the global economy.
-Their main function is transporting goods, which helps trade and commerce by delivering products to consumers.
+Their main function is shifting goods, which helps trade and commerce by delivering products to consumers.
 Carriers enable the international distribution of goods, ensuring businesses in different locations can access necessary supplies and merchandise.
-Transportation can involve various modes like sea, air, rail, or road, depending on the goods and distance.
+Relocation can involve various modes like sea, air, rail, or road, depending on the goods and distance.

 Freight carriers play a crucial role in inventory management.
 This involves storing and maintaining goods for safe transportation.
 Freight carriers may provide additional services like handling, packaging, customs clearance, consolidation, and tracking.
 These services protect goods and improve delivery efficiency.
 Freight carriers connect businesses to markets, sustain supply chains, and drive economic growth.